 RPA can also be defined by the type of automation that is occurring.
 While this list is by no means exhaustive, it may serve as a starting point for company leaders considering where to start looking for processes to automate.

 The processing of clearinghouse payments is sufficiently routine that it can be automated.
 A Fortune 100 diversified bank recently used RPA to automate its ACH (automated clearing house) payment processing.

 RPA can be used to automate certain routine customer requests.
 A leading European food producer used RPA to automate the processing of simple customer order inquiries, reducing manual effort by 40-60%.

 RPA is also useful in performing tasks involving validation, as it is easy for computers to tell if one thing is not exactly the same as another.
 As an example, BNY Mellon automated web-based client record reconciliation, freeing its employees from a tedious, mistake-prone process.

 Robots using RPA are also able to assist in pattern detection, detecting anomalies or, at the very least, packaging and delivering information to human workers who can do so.
 An RPA vendor client automated segments of fraud detection by having the robot check databases and present a report to a fraud prevention analyst, more than halving the time spent on requests.

-This article has opened the door on RPA—we know what it is, what it’s not, and where it fits into the automation space.
+This article has opened the door on RPA—we know what it is, what it’s not (for now), and where it fits into the automation space.
 We’ve seen several ways to classify RPA, all the while providing real-world examples of the use of RPA to drive tangible, dramatic benefits.
-The next blog, “Why Use RPA,” we’ll discuss the benefits of this technology.
+In the next post, “Why Use RPA,” we’ll discuss the benefits of this technology.